Who is it for?

 Sociologists are also increasingly interested in the internet and the role it has in our lives: why are we addicted to our mobile phones, why do we post things on social media and what does the future hold when we have all this knowledge in our pockets?
 Ultimately, we want to identify solutions to the problems faced by society and then work towards changing the world for the better.
 Sociology is critical, engaging, interesting and, more often than not, fun.

 You will be introduced to the core concepts that shape the discipline and the key tools with which to undertake social analysis and research.
-You will ponder all these big sociological questions while developing as a social scientist who is capable of formulating research questions and investigating them on your own.
-This research will help you gain an insight into the city and the wider region – the problems and challenges it faces and the ingenuity and energy with which it meets these.
+You will ponder all these big sociological questions while developing as a social scientist who is capable of formulating research questions and investigating them independently.
+This research will help you gain an insight into the city and the wider region – the problems and challenges it faces and the ingenuity and energy with which they are addressed.

-Finally you will hone in on your future career path testing your interests and skills working with local organisations and building your professional network for when you graduate.
-You will have the opportunity to undertake live research projects with a range of local partners and undertake research that makes a significant difference to people’s lives.
-This will enable you to graduate not just with a good degree but a range of real world experiences which will enable you to progress onto your desired career.
+Finally, you will refine your future career path, testing your interests and skills by working with local organisations and building your professional network for when you graduate.
+You will have the opportunity to undertake live research projects with a range of local partners and carry out research that makes a significant difference to people’s lives.
+This will enable you to graduate not just with a good degree but with a wealth of real-world experience that will help you progress into your desired career.

 To view the course specification, click here.